G-Freart/homelab-kubernetes-provider/README.md

 In this file, andromeda is the name of the cluster.

-Guest OS which are defined inside the files /groups_vars_kvm_guest/cloud_images.yaml, could have one of the following value :
+Guest OS could have one of the following value :
 * Ubuntu 20.04
 * Ubuntu 20.10
 * CentOS 7